 New debts incurred during a breathing space are not generally qualifying debts.
 Neither are new arrears on a secured debt that arises during a breathing space.
 However, if new debt is incurred in the period after the breathing space starts, but before you make your search for additional debts, they may be able to be included in the breathing space.

 All personal debts and liabilities are qualifying debts, except for:

 - secured debts (like mortgages, hire purchase or conditional sale agreements).
 You can only include arrears on these debts that exist at the date of an application for a breathing space.
 Any new secured debt arrears that happen after the breathing space starts are not protected.
 If a secured debt is also an ongoing liability and a debtor misses payments, it could mean the debt adviser stops their breathing space

 - debts incurred from fraud or fraudulent breach of trust.
+The regulations do not limit this to where a debtor has been charged with fraud or convicted or fraud by a court.
 You should think of this in the same way you would if a person is bankrupt.
 Discharge from bankruptcy does not release a person from bankruptcy debts which they incurred by fraud.
 If you request a review of a breathing space because of fraud or suspected fraud, you might have to provide evidence to the debt adviser or to a court

 - liabilities to pay fines imposed by a court for an offence.
 This includes any interest on the fine and any penalties connected to it.
 This does not include penalty charge notices, like a parking ticket

 - child maintenance or obligations under an order made in family court proceedings

 - a crisis or budgeting loan from the social fund